Narcissistic Abuse Recovery Counseling in San Antonio.

 How did I end up with a narcissistic partner?

-Licensed Professional Counselor Jennifer has extensive experience in helping individuals recover from narcissistic abuse and provides compassionate and evidence-based care to help you achieve your goals and move forward in a healthy way.
-Jennifer BIPOC body-positive counselor who is an inclusive therapist that has dedicated her life to helping people recover from mental and emotional abuse and neglect.
-A proud ally to the LGBTQ+ and Polyamory Friendly Communities.
+Recover from narcissistic abuse with a Professional counselor who specializes in Narcissistic Abuse PTSD.
+You no longer have to navigate the confusion alone.
+Book your appointment online today.
+Licensed Professional Counselor Jennifer Hillier.
+Jennifer has extensive experience in helping individuals recover from narcissistic abuse and provides compassionate and evidence-based care to help you achieve your goals and move forward more healthily.
+Jennifer BIPOC is a body-positive counselor who is an inclusive therapist who has dedicated her life to helping people recover from mental and emotional abuse and neglect.
+She is a proud ally of LGBTQ+ and polyamory-friendly communities.
 You deserve to live a life led by your passion, not your emotions.
-Schedule your appointment online today.
+Schedule your narcissistic abuse recovery counseling online today.
+Jennifer provides Counseling Online for Narcissistic Abuse Recovery in Colorado, Florida, Nevada, Texas, and Vermont.

 Therapy Designed to Help You Heal and Step Into Your Authentic Self.

-You deserve to live a life driven by your passion and purpose, not your emotions.
-Allow me to help you make the changes you have been longing for.
-It's time to move on from your past, reclaim your future and step into your authentic self.
-Imagine a life where you no longer feel controlled by your thoughts, where you freely express yourself with conviction, honor your body, and celebrate all its imperfections.
+Life after narcissistic abuse can be beautiful.
+You deserve to live a life driven by your passion, not your emotions.
+Allow me to help you make the changes you have been longing for and help you find your purpose.
+It's time to move on from your past, reclaim your future, and step into your authentic self.
+Imagine a life where you no longer feel controlled by your thoughts, where you celebrate life and all its imperfections.
 Take your next step confidently in the direction of your dreams, and live the life you have always imagined.
 Take comfort in knowing that you are no longer in this alone.
 You are in safe, experienced hands now.
+Schedule your appointment today to start narcissistic abuse recovery counseling online